-This document is a reference guide for the users of the Fluka particle transport code, so as to provide them with a tool for the correct input preparation and use of the code, a description of the basic code structure, and of the history of its evolution.
-In particular, this guide is intended to document the 2021 version of Fluka, a major update which represents a fundamental evolution in Fluka development with respect to the previous releases, from both the scientific and technical points of view.
-This development is one of the main tasks carried out under the Fluka Collaboration.
+This document is a reference guide for the users of the 4th generation of the FLUKA particle transport code, so as to provide them with a tool for the correct input preparation and use of the code, a description of the basic code structure, and of the history of its evolution.
+In particular, this guide is intended to document the 2024 version of FLUKA, a major update which represents a fundamental evolution in FLUKA development with respect to the previous releases, from both the scientific and technical points of view.
+This development is one of the main tasks carried out under the FLUKA Collaboration.
 Notwithstanding the efforts of the authors, it is not possible to guarantee that this guide is free from error.
-Furthermore, since the Fluka code is continually evolving, this guide will also evolve with time.
-The 2005 version of this document [91] also represents the first and basic reference to be used in citation of Fluka, together with Ref.
-[41] (a full list of References starts on page 450).
+Furthermore, since the FLUKA code is continually evolving, this guide will also evolve with time.
+The 2005 version of this document [95] also represents the first and basic reference to be used in citation of FLUKA, together with Ref.
+[19] (a full list of References starts on page 460).
 In using the code, the user agrees on the authorship and copyright and hence is bound to quote the above references.

 This guide is organized as follows.
-After the Fluka Licence, which the user is required to read carefully, Part I contains a summary description of what Fluka is and what its capabilities are (Chapter 1), a Beginner's Guide (Chapter 2), the Installation Guide (Chapter 3), and a list of the main modules (Fortran files) of which Fluka is composed (Chapter 4).
+After the FLUKA Licence, which the user is required to read carefully, Part I contains a summary description of what FLUKA is and what its capabilities are (Chapter 1), a Beginner's Guide (Chapter 2), the Installation Guide (Chapter 3), and a list of the main modules (Fortran files) of which FLUKA is composed (Chapter 4).

-Part II is the real User Guide, where the user can find a detailed description of what is needed to run Fluka: particles and materials considered in the code (Chapter 5), the rules for building Fluka input (Chapter 6), each single Fluka command and corresponding parameters (Chapter 7), the Geometry system (Chapter 8), the standard Fluka output (Chapter 9), how to write the user routines (Chapter 13), etc.
+Part II is the real User Guide, where the user can find a detailed description of what is needed to run FLUKA: particles and materials considered in the code (Chapter 5), the rules for building FLUKA input (Chapter 6), each single FLUKA command and corresponding parameters (Chapter 7), the Geometry system (Chapter 8), the standard FLUKA output (Chapter 9), how to write the user routines (Chapter 13), etc.

-At the end of Part II, the history of Fluka is reported, putting emphasis on the third generation of the code evolution (from 1988 to the present version), giving more details about the code structure and all the fundamental physics models used in Fluka.
+At the end of Part II, the history of FLUKA is reported, putting emphasis on the third generation of the code evolution (from 1988 to the 2019 version, the 2021 version representing the fourth generation of the code), giving more details about the code structure and all the fundamental physics models used in FLUKA.

-It must be noted that early versions of the Fluka hadronic event generator as implemented in other codes (in particular GEANT3) should be referenced as such (e.g. GEANT-FLUKA) and not as Fluka.
+It must be noted that early versions of the FLUKA hadronic event generator as implemented in other codes (in particular GEANT3) should be referenced as such (e.g. GEANT-FLUKA) and not as FLUKA.
 They have little in common with the present version and should be considered virtually obsolete.
 The proper reference to GEANT-FLUKA is Ref.
-[68].
+[71].

-It must be noted that after the termination of the INFN-CERN Agreement of 2003, CERN started to distribute a so-called "FLUKA-4" code, whose legality is legally disputed by the surviving Fluka Authors, A.Fassò, A.Ferrari, P.R.
-Sala, who consider that it infringes on their authorship rights as protected by the Berne convention, and by the Swiss, Italian, and European laws.
+It must be noted that after the termination in 2019 of the INFN-CERN Agreement of 2003, CERN started to distribute a so-called "FLUKA-4" code, whose legality is currently disputed by the surviving FLUKA Authors, A.Fassò, A.Ferrari, P.R.
+Sala, who consider that it infringes on their authorship rights as protected by the Bern convention, and by the Swiss, Italian, and European laws.